hsk81/notex-v1.0/notex/editor/media/generic/content-intro.rst

 Source encoding
 ---------------

-Since the easiest way to include special characters like em dashes or copyright signs in RST is to directly write them as Unicode characters, one has to specify an encoding. |NoTex| assumes source files to be encoded in UTF-8 by default; you can change this with the `source_encoding` config value.
+Since the easiest way to include special characters like em dashes or copyright signs in RST is to directly write them as :index:`Unicode` characters, one has to specify an :index:`encoding`. |NoTex| assumes source files to be encoded in UTF-8 by default; you can change this with the `source_encoding` config value.

 Gotchas
 -------